Aetna Wellness Webinars

 - Maintaining a healthy weight

-To Register: Send an email to the CARE team with your name and date of birth, and state that you want to attend the Is Gluten Free for You webinar.
-After registering, you will be emailed an invitation by Wednesday, January 29th with the webinar details to access the webinar online through WebEx.
-Reservations will not be taken past Wednesday, January 29th, as space is limited.
+To Register: Send an email to the CARE team with your name and date of birth, and state that you want to attend the managing cholesterol webinar.
+After registering, you will be emailed an invitation by Wednesday, July 29th with instructions to access the webinar online through WebEx.
+Reservations will not be taken past Wednesday, July 29th, as space is limited.
 If you have any questions, please email the CARE team.

 How Can I Avoid the Flu This Season?

 As we spend more time indoors during the winter months, viruses such as influenza can spread like wildfire.
 Most people experience the flu as a week or two of aches, fever, and congestion.
 Only time—not antibiotics—will help you recover, since the flu is a virus.
 Those with weakened immune systems such as the elderly, young children, or those with chronic health conditions can suffer life-threatening complications from the flu.

 - You can spread the flu even before you feel sick

 - To protect yourself and others, wash your hands frequently during cold and flu season

 - You can’t catch the flu from a flu shot because the shot uses a dead version of the virus

 - You may experience mild side effects from the flu shot, such as a sore arm or fatigue